gnosis/dx-docs/source/add-token-to-trade.md

 - Each token has to be first added as a pair with WETH
 - Two tokens that are already available with WETH on the DutchX, may be initiated with one another
 - For this, no price setting is needed (as both are available with WETH)
-- For the listing of a pair that is not WETH, the accumulated sell Volume amount of both opposite auctions has to equal USD 10k
+- For the listing of a pair that is not WETH, the accumulated sell Volume amount of both opposite auctions has to equal 1K USD.

 ## Technical steps
 - Read the code [here](https://github.com/gnosis/dx-contracts/blob/1fc99740a86a1635c9bf856a370b16295915b76d/contracts/DutchExchange.sol#L347)